Amezrial/ID_Script/README.md

 ## Usage

 Press `Left Alt` to toggle the ID display on or off.
-This action checks permissions to ensure only authorized users can view player IDs.
+This action checks permissions to ensure that only authorized users can view player IDs.

 ## Contributions